yujhenchen/basketball-scoreboard/README.md

 - [x] Responsive web design (RWD)
 - [x] Popup winner animation after the game is ended (using Animate.css)
 - [ ] Disable score buttons after the game is over
+- [ ] Use ESLint and Stylelint
 - [ ] Add Unit tests
 - [ ] Refactor codes
     - [x] Remove duplicated codes in addEventListener
-    - [ ] Wrap scores, timer id, and time variables into a game data class
     - [x] Refactor end game and reset game codes for readability
     - [x] Strings to const variables
+    - [x] Wrap scores, timer id, and time variables into a game data class, use getter and setter
     - [ ] Error handling

 See the [open issues](https://github.com/yujhenchen/basketball-scoreboard/issues) for a full list of proposed features (and known issues).